 Asking for and Telling The Time in French (With Audio)

 But what are the key French vocabulary words related to time?
-Is it just a matter of few formulas combined to numbers in French?
+Is it just a matter of a few formulas combined with numbers in French?
 And how to master the basics of telling time in French?

 In this article, you’ll learn how to ask what time it is and you’ll discover useful French vocabulary words that you should know to express time in French: